mongodb/specifications/source/index-management.rst

   - Added ``collation`` attribute to ``IndexOptions`` in order to support setting a collation on an index.
 8 AUG 2016:
   - Fixed ``collation`` language to not mention a collection default.
+11 OCT 2016:
+  - Added note on 3.4 servers validation options passed to ``createIndexes``.